NoisFre: Noise-Tolerant Memory Fingerprints from Commodity Devices for Security Functions: Formalizing Performance Measures

 Here, \textsf{binopdf} and \textsf{binocdf} are density and cumulative density functions of a binomial distribution, respectively.
-The ${\rm BER}_\digamma$ is a function of both selection criterion $\theta$, $n$ and the ${\rm BER}_{\textrm{f}}$ of the raw noisy fingerprint bits.
-If we select the worse case ${\rm BER}_{\textrm{f}}$ of any memory chip, Equation~\eqref{eqn:HWBER} provides a worst-case (upper-bound) assessment of ${\rm BER}_\digamma$.
+The ${\rm BER}_{\bf F}$ is a function of $\theta$, $n$ and the BER of the raw noisy fingerprint bits, ${\rm BER}_{\textbf{f}}$.
+If we select the worst-case ${\rm BER}_{\textbf{f}}$ of any memory chip, equation~\eqref{eqn:HWBER} provides a worst-case (upper-bound) assessment of ${\rm BER}_{\bf F}$.

-{\bf D-Norm.} A D-Norm transform, employs a block of $m$ groups---each group with $n$ raw fingerprint bits---to be transformed into a 1-bit $\digamma$.
+{\bf D-Norm Reliability.~}A D-Norm transform employs a block of $m$ groups---each group with $n$ raw fingerprint bits---to be transformed into a 1-bit $\digamma$.
+The ${\rm BER}_{\bf F}$ of D-Norm is expressed in equation~\eqref{eqn:DHW_failure_rate}; we defer the derivation of the formula to {\bf Appendix~\ref{app:DnormBER}}:

-The ${\rm BER}_\digamma$ of D-Norm is expressed in~\eqref{eqn:DHW_failure_rate}---we defer the derivation of the formula to {\bf Appendix~\ref{app:DnormBER}}.
-We can observe the reliability of transformed bits from the D-Norm to be related to the selection criterion $\theta$, $n$ and BER$_{\textrm{f}}$.
-Again, Equation~\eqref{eqn:DHW_failure_rate} provides an upper-bound estimation when the worst case BER$_{\textrm{f}}$ is assumed.
-Notably, the ${\rm BER}_{\digamma}$ is independent on the number of groups $m$ within the block.
+We can observe the reliability of transformed bits from the D-Norm to be related to $\theta$ (the selection criterion), $n$ and BER$_{\textbf{f}}$.
+Again, equation~\eqref{eqn:DHW_failure_rate} provides an upper-bound estimation when the worst-case BER$_{\textbf{f}}$ is assumed.
+Notably, the ${\rm BER}_{{\bf F}}$ is independent of the number of groups $m$ within the block.